bqsi/bqsi/README.md

 - Planning to leverage Virtual Reality in many exciting ways

+- Working on a Discord bot to streamline staff management

 ## ⚙️ Skills & Tools

 I can work in the following programming languages to their respective degrees of difficulty: